SdtElectronics/jekyll-theme-antarctica/README.md

 ## Customization
 Customizable options are under [_config.yml](_config.yml).
 Coments inside will help you to edit them.

+## Widget System
+Widgets in Antarctica are cards docked at the right side of the page with customizable contents.
+To enable/disable a widget, edit the `widgets` field in the `template` section of the config.

+Widgets included in the current version:
+* colophon
+* comment
+* post metadata
+* share this page
+* related sites
+* table of content

+### Build A Widget
+Widgets are essentially self-contained HTML files including all the styles and scripts needed.
+To add a widget, create a HTML file under [./_includes/widgets/](./_includes/widgets/).
+You can take other files in this directory as a reference.

+### Register A Widget
+A page only loads widgets registered in it.
+This allows different sets of widgets to be load according to the page.
+To register a widget to a page, add the filename of the widget excluding the extension to the `widgets` field in the file under [./_layouts/](./_layouts/).
+To make the widget enabled, the name should also be added to the `widgets` field in the `template` section of the config.

 ## Roadmap
 | Feature                       | Planned Version  | Status |
 | :---------------------------- | :--------------: | :----: |